 - Mechanical failure or unforeseen track conditions (which may warrant no discipline at all).

-- Poor driving/judgment which may run the gamut from posing a hazard to other drivers to causing damage as a result of contact with an immoveable object or another car.
+- Poor driving/judgment may run the gamut from posing a hazard to other drivers to causing damage as a result of contact with an immovable object or another car.

-- Aggressive driving which results in the damage, serious or otherwise, to any car.
+- Aggressive driving results in damage, serious or otherwise, to any car.

 5) Penalties are meant to encourage changes in driver behavior.
 Penalties will range from a warning to probation/suspension for up to thirteen months depending upon the nature of the infraction.
-Exclusion from the remainder of the meet shall also be considered.
-All penalties shall be reported to the Vintage Motorsport Council (“VMC”) as required by PVGP membership in that Council.
+Exclusion from the remainder of the event shall also be considered.
+All penalties shall be reported to the Vintage Motorsport Council (VMC) as required by PVGP membership in that Council.

-6) The Driver Committee shall complete an incident form (a copy of which is attached hereto) as to each infraction and penalty imposed at the meet.
+6) The Driver Committee shall complete an incident form as to each infraction and penalty imposed at the meet.
 All evidence considered shall be noted on the form as well as the outcome.
 All incident forms shall be provided to the Chair of the Competition Committee no later than one week after the meet is held.

 7) Drivers wishing to appeal any penalty to be reported to the VMC must present their case with new evidence to the PVGP Competition Committee within thirty days of the meet.
 New evidence may include videos, pictures, or witness statements.
 The Competition Committee will appoint an appeals panel to consider the appeal and make a final judgment as to its merit or lack thereof.

-Of all the vintage race circuits throughout the United States; Schenley Park is by far the most dangerous and challenging.
-Unlike other events there are no guard rails or retaining walls or run-off areas.
-Schenley Park is a city park and the streets are actual city streets, most of them are crowned, two lane roads with rough pavement and manhole covers.
-The sides of the roads are lined with phone poles, sidewalks, street signs, fire hydrants catch basins and trees.
-There are numerous stone walls that prevent drivers and cars from plunging down into the ravines of Panther Hollow.
-In addition to the physical challenges there are tens of thousands of spectators lining the course – in some areas, only 50 feet away, separated only by a snow fence.
-While all of these surroundings are charming, they are very dangerous and require competitors to be extra cautious.
+Of all the vintage race circuits throughout the United States; Schenley Park is one of the most dangerous and challenging.
+Unlike other events, there are no guard rails or retaining walls or run-off areas.
+Schenley Park is a city park and the streets are actual city streets, most of them are crowned, two-lane roads with rough pavement and curbs The sides of the roads are lined with phone poles, sidewalks, street signs, fire hydrants catch basins and trees.
+Don’t forget the numerous ancient stone walls that prevent drivers and cars from plunging down into the ravines of Panther Hollow.
+In addition to the physical challenges, there are tens of thousands of spectators lining the course – in some areas, only 50 feet away, separated only by a snow fence.
+While all of these surroundings are charming, they are very dangerous and require competitors to be extra cautious and aware.

 PVGP CHARITY & MISSION